-Frosty temperatures may have you craving cozy socks, toasty fires and all the comfort food, but that doesn’t mean your workout plans should be put on hold!
-From workout apps to at-home exercises, here are 16 easy fitness tips you can do when the weather starts begging you to stay inside.
+Social distancing has you staying inside, but that doesn’t mean your workout plans should be put on hold!
+From workout apps to at-home exercises, here are 16 easy fitness tips you can do when indoors.

 Stream a Yoga Class